Crown-of-thorns starfish: Behavior

-The adult crown-of-thorns is a corallivorous predator that usually preys on reef coral polyps.
+The adult crown-of-thorns is a corallivorous predator that usually preys on reef scleractinian coral polyps, as well as encrusting sessile invertebrates and dead animals.
 It climbs onto a section of living coral colony using the large number of tube feet, which lie in distinct ambulacral grooves on the oral surface.
 It fits closely to the surface of the coral, even the complex surfaces of branching corals.
 It then extrudes its stomach out through its mouth over the surface to virtually its own diameter.
 The stomach surface secretes digestive enzymes that allow the starfish to absorb nutrients from the liquefied coral tissue.
 This leaves a white scar of coral skeleton that is rapidly infested with filamentous algae.
 An individual starfish can consume up to 6 m2 of living coral reef per year.
 In a study of feeding rates on two coral reefs in the central Great Barrier Reef region, large starfish (40 cm and greater diameter) killed about 61 cm2/day in winter and 357 to 478 cm2 per day in summer.
 Smaller starfish, 20–39 cm, killed 155 to 234 cm2 per day in the equivalent seasons.
 The area killed by the large starfish is equivalent to about 10 m2 from these observations.
 Differences in feeding and locomotion rates between summer and winter reflect the fact that the crown-of-thorns, like all marine invertebrates, is a poikilotherm whose body temperature and metabolic rate are directly affected by the temperature of the surrounding water.
 In tropical coral reefs, crown-of-thorns specimens reach mean locomotion rates of 35 cm/min, which explains how outbreaks can damage large reef areas in relatively short periods.

 The starfish show preferences between the hard corals on which they feed.
-They tend to feed on branching corals and table-like corals, such as Acropora species, rather than on more rounded corals with less exposed surface area, such as Porites species.
+They tend to feed on branching corals and table-like corals, such as Acropora, Pavona, and Pocillopora species, rather than on more rounded corals with less exposed surface area, such as Porites species.
 Avoidance of Porites and some other corals may also be due to resident bivalve mollusks and polychaete worms in the surface of the coral, which discourage the starfish.
 Similarly, some symbionts, such as small crabs, living within the complex structures of branching corals, may ward off the starfish as it seeks to spread its stomach over the coral surface.

-In reef areas of low densities of hard coral, reflecting the nature of the reef community or due to feeding by high density crown-of-thorns, the starfish may be found feeding on soft corals (Alcyonacea).
+In reef areas of low densities of hard coral, reflecting the nature of the reef community or due to feeding by high density crown-of-thorns, the starfish may be found feeding on soft corals (Octocorallia).

 The starfish are cryptic in behavior during their first two years, emerging at night to feed.
 They usually remain so as adults when solitary.
 The only evidence of a hidden individual may be white feeding scars on adjacent coral.
 However, their behavior changes under two circumstances: